prithugoswami/personal-website/content/posts/debugging-dwm.md

 ```

-Starting from the `main()` function We see some argument checks, check if we can open the X display, check for another wm running, etc. Then some function calls:
+Starting from the `main()` function We see some argument checks, a check if we can even open the X display, a check for another wm running, etc. Then some function calls:
-- `setup()` - sets up things for dwm like initializing the Monitors (an important struct, I'll touch later) and allocating space for some other variables.
+- `setup()` - sets up things for dwm to start as an X client itself, defining window attributes for itself, creating a window and bunch of other things.
 - `scan()` - Scans the X server for all windows there are.
 It goes through every window using the [`XQueryTree()`](https://tronche.com/gui/x/xlib/window-information/XQueryTree.html) function and calls [`manage()`](#the-manage-function) for each window it finds.
 This is when I skim through `manage()` a little.
 It seems to me in the first read that this function is actually responsible for "registering" an X window as a "client" of dwm.
 Ok, we'll come back to this later.
 - `run()` - function which is nice and small and has the main event loop.
-Let's explore this further:
+Let's explore this further keeping in mind we want to find out how dwm handles new windows being spawned:

 ```c